 Then cream the butter with half of the powdered sugar and the vanilla, until lighter in colour and fluffy.

-Add half of the powdered sugar, flour, and salt to a large sieve over the bowl.
+Add half a cup of the powdered sugar, flour, and salt to a large sieve over the bowl.
 Mix the dry ingredients through the sieve into the butter mixture with a wooden spoon.

 Be sure not to over-mix!